I enjoy sharing my knowledge about driving and cars with others.

-Winter is coming up fast, which means conditions could be hazardous to those traveling.
+Winter can be a dangerous and hazardous time for driving a truck.
 Truck drivers are on the road on a daily basis, no matter the weather.
 Their job is an important one; if they don't drive, customers do not get the product they need.
 Some drivers find themselves in bad weather and traveling on dangerous roads, trying to make their delivery.
-Safety is very important when operating an eighty thousand pound vehicle.
-Here are a few tips on how to make it to your destination as safely as possible while batting Mother Nature.
+Safety is very important when operating an eighty-thousand-pound vehicle.
+Here are a few tips on how to make it to your destination as safely as possible while battling Mother Nature.

 Inside the Cab

 While traveling in the winter, there are a few essentials drivers will need.
 Extra blankets in the bunk are a great idea.
 If you break down and have no heat, you will have the blankets to bundle in until help arrives.
 Another essential is plenty of food.
 There could be times when you are unable to make it to a truck stop for a hot meal, but if you have extra food and water in the truck, you won't go hungry.

 Having a flashlight and extra batteries is very important, as well as a variety of tools, a driver never knows when something may happen here they need these simple tools to help them get by if they find themselves on the side of the road waiting for assistance.

 Most motorists know that semis can't stop on a dime.
 Sadly, most 4-wheel drivers cut in and out in front of semis; this is very dangerous, especially in the winter when the roads are wet and icy.
 Do your best to keep a good distance from the vehicle in front of you and give yourself plenty of time to stop.
 This is extremely important; you never know when you might come upon a traffic jam or when someone in front of you might slam on their brakes.
 It's a good idea to brake slowly; roads could be icy, and this is key to keeping your semi from sliding on the highway.
 If weather conditions are hazardous, please find a place to park.
 Do not drive!